TCannonx/IOT_CA1/ReadMe.md

 [Git Repository Link](https://github.com/TCannonx/IOT_CA1)

+### Introduction
 This report will detail the steps taken to analyse the live data from a Pi Sensor Hat Simulator.

+This project aims to create a simulation of a Raspberry Pi Hat Sensor Simulation using Node-Reds software to create a data stream which will be uploaded to Amazon Web Sevices and stored in a database, where it is then queried using Python code for formatting and aggregation and to ultimately create a useable real-time dahsboard which can be used to visualise the data stream.

 ### Prerequisites